reverentgeek/okta.github.io/_source/_posts/2019-08-22-okta-authjs-pkce.md

 Single Page Apps (SPAs) offer a great user experience in the browser as they enable interactivity without full page transitions.
 But securing SPAs is challenging since there may not be a backend (like a .NET or Spring Boot) app and the browser is an inherently insecure environment.
 If you are building an app that will have 1,000,000 users, it's likely - almost guaranteed - that some percentage of those users will have compromised machines to malware or viruses.

 So, how do you protect your SPA in such a hostile environment?
 When SPAs were new and browsers as well as providers were more limited in their capabilities, [OAuth 2.0](https://oauth.net/2/) and its sister standard, [OpenID Connect](https://openid.net/connect/) (OIDC) offered an approach called the Implicit flow.
 This flow has always had problems inherent to it and these problems are exacerbated by the advanced capabilities focused on user experience in browsers.
-Today, Prood Key for Code Exchange (PKCE) provides a modern solution for protecting SPAs.
+Today, Proof Key for Code Exchange (PKCE) provides a modern solution for protecting SPAs.

 OIDC is a thin identity layer for authentication and Single Sign-On that rides on top of OAuth 2.0, an authorization framework.
 In this post, you'll learn some foundational concepts of OIDC and OAuth2.
 You'll be guided through a simple SPA example written in
 [Vue.js](https://vuejs.org/) that starts with the older (now deprecated) Implicit flow and then shows the more secure Authorization Code with PKCE flow.

 ## OpenID Connect and OAuth 2.0 Overview

 In the beginning, there were siloed web sites that didn't talk to each other, and it was sad.